Football in Munich: Clubs

-FC Bayern Munich have won a record 31 national championships, along with 20 German Cups, 6 League Cups, 8 DFL-Supercups, 6 UEFA Champions League/European Cups, 1 UEFA Cup, 1 UEFA Cup Winners' Cup, 2 UEFA Super Cups, 2 Intercontinental Cups and 1 FIFA Club World Cup for a total of 78 trophies.
+FC Bayern Munich have won a record 33 national championships, along with 20 German Cups, 6 League Cups, 10 DFL-Supercups, 6 UEFA Champions League/European Cups, 1 UEFA Cup, 1 UEFA Cup Winners' Cup, 2 UEFA Super Cups, 2 Intercontinental Cups and 2 FIFA Club World Cups for a total of 83 trophies.

 TSV 1860 Munich contest the Munich derby with Bayern and have won 1 National Championship along with 2 DFB Cups.
 1860 and Bayern both played in the city's Olympiastadion before moving to the 75,000 capacity Allianz Arena in 2005.
 Bayern Munich's reserve team, Bayern II, won the 2019–20 3.
 Liga but were denied promotion to the 2.
 Bundesliga as reserve teams are not allowed to play in the top two tiers of German football.

 Other clubs in the city include, SpVgg Helios München, Türkgücü München, FC Wacker München, BSC Sendling.
 Türkgücü München secured promotion to the 3.
 Liga for the first time in their history in 2020.
 As of the 2020–21 season, there are three Munich clubs in Germany's third tier (Bayern II, 1860 and Türkgücü).

 List of current clubs

 Men's football

-As of the beginning of the 2020–21 season.
+As of the beginning of the 2023–24 season.

 Women's football

-As of the beginning of the 2020–21 season.
+As of the beginning of the 2023–24 season.